JLESC/jlesc.github.io/_projects/fpga_project.md

 ## Future plans

-We will study performance portablity and code optimization techniques on selected application kernels using the latest generation FPGA platforms such as Intel Arria10 and possibly submit results to relevent venues.
-We will also evaluate the Merlin compiler, the best commercial compiler for FPGA accelerators, for a comparison perpose.
+We will study performance portability and code optimization techniques on selected application kernels using the latest generation FPGA platforms such as Intel Arria10 and possibly submit results to relevant venues.
+We will also evaluate the Merlin compiler, the best commercial compiler for FPGA accelerators, for a comparison purpose.

 ## References